 On one of my bike rides, I stopped at Rieflé, near Pfaffenheim.
 This family-run winery offers different options for tasting but they also offer e-bikes for rent and bike tours.

 The area is lovely and their vineyards are strung together.
-You can reserve your self-guided tour of their estate here.
+Check out all the tours and options via this link.

 What to expect when you go to Alsace for wine tasting